Lachlan Murdoch: Early life and education

-Lachlan Murdoch was born on 8 September 1971 at Wimbledon Hospital in Wimbledon, London, England.
-He is the eldest son of Australian-born American media mogul Rupert Murdoch, and his former wife, Scottish journalist and author Anna Maria dePeyster (née Torv; formerly Murdoch).
-He was raised in New York City where his father owned the New York Post.
-He received his primary and secondary education at the Aspen Country Day School in Aspen, Colorado, Trinity School in New York City, and at Phillips Academy in Andover, Massachusetts.
-In 1994, he graduated with a bachelor's degree in philosophy from Princeton University.
-While at Princeton, he studied philosophy with Béatrice Longuenesse and Alan Hajek.
+Murdoch was born on 8 September 1971 at Wimbledon Hospital in Wimbledon, London, the eldest son of Australian-born American media mogul Rupert Murdoch, and his second wife, Scottish journalist and author Anna Maria dePeyster (née Torv; formerly Murdoch).
+He was raised in New York City, where his father owned the New York Post, after moving there with his family at the age of three.

+He received his primary and secondary education at the Aspen Country Day School in Aspen, Colorado; then Dalton School and Trinity School in Manhattan, New York City; and then at Phillips Academy in Andover, Massachusetts.